Bicameralism: Arab political reform

 A 2005 report on democratic reform in the Arab world by the U.S. Council on Foreign Relations co-sponsored by former Secretary of State Madeleine Albright urged Arab states to adopt bicameralism, with upper chambers appointed on a 'specialized basis'.
 The Council claimed that this would protect against the 'Tyranny of the majority', expressing concerns that without a system of checks and balances extremists would use the single chamber parliaments to restrict the rights of minority groups.

 In 2002, Bahrain adopted a bicameral system with an elected lower chamber and an appointed upper house.
 This led to a boycott of parliamentary elections that year by the Al Wefaq party, who said that the government would use the upper house to veto their plans.
 Many secular critics of bicameralism were won around to its benefits in 2005, after many MPs in the lower house voted for the introduction of so-called morality police.

 Romania

 A referendum on introducing a unicameral Parliament instead of the current bicameral Parliament was held in Romania on 22 November 2009.
 The turnout rate was 50.95%, with 77.78% of "Yes" votes for a unicameral Parliament.
 This referendum had a consultative role, thus requiring a parliamentary initiative and another referendum to ratify the new proposed changes.

 Ivory Coast

 A referendum on a new constitution was held on 30 October 2016.
 The constitution draft would create a bicameral Parliament instead of the current unicameral.
 The Senate is expected to represent the interests of territorial collectivities and Ivoirians living abroad.
 Two thirds of the Senate is to be elected at the same time as the general election.
 The remaining one third is appointed by the president elect.

+Georgia

+Georgia, currently a unitary republic with the Parliament as only chamber, adopted a provision to its constitution in 2017.
+According to article 37, the country will shift to bicameralism once Georgia restores its jurisdiction over the Russian-occupied territories, with the Parliament being renamed to the Council of the Republic, and the Senate composed of members elected from Adjara, Abkhazia, other territorial units and five presidential appointees forming a new chamber.

+Bangladesh

+The Constitutional Reform Commission of Bangladesh has proposed to establish an upper house of the Parliament, the Senate of Bangladesh.
+According to the July Charter, the members of the upper house, who are called senators, will be elected according to the percentage of the vote of the lower house election, with an additional 5 members nominated by the president of Bangladesh.
+The seat total of the house will be 105.

+The 2026 Bangladeshi constitutional referendum decided whether the Senate would be established or not.